Province of Trieste: After World War II

 After the end of World War II, the Free Territory of Trieste was established as a free state on 15 September 1947.
 On 26 October 1954, Italy and Yugoslavia came to an understanding whereby the territory de facto was divided between the two states.
 Zone A of the free state became the new Province of Trieste and Zone B was to be administered by Yugoslavia.
 The Province of Trieste formally became a part of Italy on 11 October 1977, by the Treaty of Osimo.

 The province was abolished on 30 September 2017.
+Two years later, it was restored in the form of a regional decentralization entity.